HugoLePicard/tutorial-triton-inference-server/README.md

 }
 ```

-Here, the batch dimension is dynamic, which means the model will accept any batch size.
-This adds flexibility for deployment, especially in production queues.
-However, dynamic axes can limit the optimization TensorRT can apply (compared to fully static shapes), possibly reducing performance gains.
+In this case, the batch dimension (0) is dynamic.
+This allows the model to accept variable batch sizes during inference, which is particularly useful in production environments where inputs may be batched dynamically.

+However, this flexibility comes at a cost: TensorRT optimizations are most effective when input shapes are fixed.
+The more dynamic the shapes, the fewer assumptions TensorRT can make, and the smaller the performance gain.

-You can make:
+You can choose to:

-All axes static (faster but rigid)

-Some axes dynamic (flexible with moderate optimization)
+Use static axes (e.g., fixed batch size and resolution)
+- Fastest inference, but rigid and less reusable.

+Make some axes dynamic (e.g., batch size only)
+- Good balance between performance and flexibility.

-All axes dynamic (most flexible, least optimized)
+Allow all axes to be dynamic

-In this tutorial, we’ll keep things simple and only make the batch axis dynamic.
+- Maximum flexibility, but minimal TensorRT optimization.

+In our export scripts, we also make sure to export the models in FP16 format, which is supported by both ONNX and TensorRT.
+Using FP16 reduces memory usage and increases inference speed on modern GPUs, especially during TensorRT optimization in the next step.

 Lets run those scripts one by one with :